defi-wonderland/handbook/sites/optimism/docs/interoperability/messaging-protocol.md

 ## Messaging Invariants

 The protocol enforces the following rules:
-- **Chain ID Invariant**: The chainid in the Identifier must belong to the destination chain’s dependency set.
+- **Chain ID Invariant**: The chain in the Identifier must belong to the destination chain’s dependency set.
 - **Timestamp Invariant**: The initiating message’s timestamp must be less than or equal to the executing message’s timestamp.
 It must also be greater than the Interop upgrade timestamp.
 - **Expiry Invariant**: The executing message must be submitted within 180 days of the initiating message’s timestamp.